In the 1930s, big corporations were thriving on the backs of their workers, and the workers had had enough.

 Let’s get started

-We need Stakeholder management plan
+We need Stakeholder engagement plan

-Tells you how the stakeholders should be managed.
+Tells you how the stakeholders should be engaged.
 Their level of influence on the project, areas of interests, their expectations out of the project, and what information they should be communicated and by what means.

-This plan tells you how to go about sending communication to stakeholders.
+Especially change management plan, risk management plan, stakeholders management plan, and communications management plan.
+The last one tells you how to go about sending communication to stakeholders.
 Specifics such as information type, language, format, content are specified in this plan.
 It also contains escalation procedure.

-This is a list of all changes on the project.
 Any change that is raised as change request needs to go through change control board and is tracked here.
 These are stronger issues than those getting into Issue Log, and will have impact on one or more of project constraints such as cost, schedule, scope, quality and communication.
 This will be constantly shared with customer.
 Both issue log and change logs are project documents.

 We can also make use of information from previous projects, organizational communication requirements and change control procedures would be useful inputs.